biolink/biolink-model/docs/has_numeric_value.md

----
-parent: Slots
-title: biolink:has_numeric_value
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: has_numeric_value
+# Type: has numeric value

-samples
-{: .samples-subset-label }

 connects a quantity value to a number

 URI: [biolink:has_numeric_value](https://w3id.org/biolink/vocab/has_numeric_value)

 ## Domain and Range